geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Chenyu: Sure, if you want to occupy that machine for another five hours.
 Geohot: Why is it five?
 Chenyu: On red?
 Five.
 We just summed it.
-Chenyu: It's five.
+It's five.
 300 minutes?
 Oh, yeah.
-Chenyu: It's not 100 minutes.
+It's not 100 minutes.
 Geohot: Who made these English units?

 ##### **Chenyu** [[00:35:11](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2111)]